pou73865-blip/Maze/README.md

 -Big HitBoxes

--This is not a bug, it's a file with a large invisible area
+(This is not a bug, it's a file with a large invisible area)

 **MANAGEMENT**